numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 performance benefit.
 Assessing this performance benefit can be nontrivial.
 To aid with this, the implementation for this NEP will add a way to select which instruction sets can be used at *runtime* via environment variables.
 (name TBD).
-This ablility is critical for CI code verification.
+This ability is critical for CI code verification.

 Diagnostics